tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-how-wpzep-works.md

 cannot be blocked when the attack comes from the permitted country.
 (Because it had added the above two actions <span class="emoji">
 ![emoji](https://assets-cdn.github.com/images/icons/emoji/unicode/1f620.png)
 </span> !!)
-To protect against this kind of attack, you should add following
+To prevent this kind of attack, you should add following snippet
-snippet into your `functions.php`.
+into your `functions.php`.
 (Should I implement this kind of WAF functionality in this plugin?)

 {% highlight php startinline %}